OldMensch/auto_accountant/DEV NOTES.md

 # Refactoring

-- MAKE TRANSACTIONS CLEAN RAW_DATA ON IMPORT, NOT EXPORT
+- MAKE TRANSACTIONS CLEAN RAW_DATA ON IMPORT INSTEAD OF EXPORT
 	- clean based on trans. type if type is defined
 	- if type undefined, clean based on default_trans_data

-- DESTROY "TEMP", make its variables part of AutoAccountant class

 * DESTROY METRICS CLASS
 	- most methods are specific to assets, portfolios, even wallets. these methods should be moved to their respective object classes
 	- the only method that should remain is auto_account, which when given a portfolio object will do its thing